High6

 “The factory works in this case as a laboratory.
 Since the modules are completely built on the conveyor belt, you can enter the apartments before they are in place.
 We can see how things work before everything is finished and make improvements before the modules are assembled”, says Joao Pereira.

-The vision was a final product with a high quality, well-functioning construction, and to respect both the residents and the surrounding area.
+The vision was a final product of high quality, well-functioning construction, and respect for both the residents and the surrounding environment

 High quality is the be-all and end-all